 Be My Guest is an ongoing television programme produced by Television Broadcasts Limited in Hong Kong.
 It is originally broadcast on TVB Lifestyle Channel of TVB Pay Vision in 2006.
 It is also aired on certain Cathay Pacific flights.
 TVB released the VCD, DVD, and books.
 Stephen Chan Chi Wan, General Manager of TVB, is the host of this show and he interviews notable performing celebrities, politicians, business people in Hong Kong.
 There are also stage and ball shows of the programme but they are not released.

-Vanity Fair is a TVB television series, premiered on January 2, 1978.
-Theme song "Vanity Fair" composition by Joseph Koo, lyricist by Wong Jim, arrangement by Joseph Koo and Choi Tak Choi, sung by Paula Tsui.
+The Giants is a TVB television series, premiered on 15 May 1978.
+Theme song "The Giants" composition and arrangement by Joseph Koo, lyricist by Wong Jim, sung by Roman Tam.

 Police Cadet '84 was a TV series which included such stars in TVB as Tony Leung, Maggie Cheung, and notably, Carina Lau.
 The story centered on a couple of young "cadets" in the Police Cadet School.
 Tragedy, romance, conflicts, and intrigues were featured.